 2. When finished with public school, what type of work will Nick be involved in (paid job, volunteer work?)

-3. Will Nick participate in a vocational and/or life skills day training program or enroll in a degree seeking program?
-That question is easy to answer.🙂
+3. Will Nick participate in a vocational and/or life skills day training program or enroll in a degree-seeking program?

 I felt better after seeing the campus and visiting with the staff.
 Amazing how the anxiety level goes down when you can actually get a visual of what lies ahead.
 Now all I need to do is answer all those questions above, yikes!
 Maybe I’ll go make a cup of tea and mull over it.
 I’ve got a few weeks until Nick’s IEP meeting. 🙂